drupalprojects/admin_theme/README.txt

 You can enable/disable the administration theme on the administration theme configuration page.

-Instant search can be configured at :
+Administration theme can be configured at :
   Administer -> Site configuration -> Administration theme

 Developers